bdjbray/twitter_extractor/README.md

 5,the six recent tweets of the selected user will be spliced into a video, each video frame will be displayed for three seconds.

+### Simple Queue System

+The program for queue system is in the main exercise file, named myQueueSystem.py

+It will collect tweets and transfer to video for all the user's that in the name_list.

+You will be informed which process is now going on, which process just finished and etc.

+To run the program:

+`python myQueueSystem.py`

+You may change the users in the name_list to whoever you want.